-Before they begin, the team adds new soil and compost into the beds to keep them healthy.
+Before they begin, the team amends the soil, adding compost and bulb tone into the beds to promote better blooming.
 They then use one of three planting methods to bury the bulbs:

 Bouquet: A large hole is dug in the soil, and 15-30 bulbs are placed inside, making sure they aren’t all on top of one other.
 Using this method results in the tulips coming up together like a bouquet.

-Even Spread: The goal here is to create an "even spread" of blooms.
-The bulbs are spread out and then covered with 3-6 inches of soil.
+Packed: The goal here is to create an "even spread" of blooms by packing the garden bed or planter.
+The bulbs are packed and spread evenly and then covered with 3-6 inches of soil.

 Sprinkling: The objective for the sprinkling method is for the bulbs to be planted among existing plants in whatever space is available.
 A skinny shovel is used to move the dirt, and a single bulb is placed into that hole, then covered with dirt.

 From there, the timeline and even whether or not the bulbs will sprout is up to the weather.
 There’s so much anticipation involved as they wait for the flowers to grow.

 With natural variations in the weather, sometimes the tulip bulbs took longer than the daffodils to bloom, but when they finally do, we’re excited to see the added color they bring to the Silos grounds.